 Digital tool for self-monitoring

-For you who are assigned as a Fire Safety Controller within Central Administration, the Department of Neurobiology, Care Sciences and Society or KM-Wallenberg laboratory, must use the digital tool for self-monitoring.
+For you who are assigned as a Fire Safety Controller within Central Administration (UF), KM, NVS, GPH, LIME, UoL and Biomedicum (all institutions), must use the digital tool for self-monitoring.
 To be able to log in, you must have the special password for your control area.
 You will get this password from the Fire Safety Supervisor at your department.

 Contactperson of Fire safety: